What is a Charter School?

 - Establish new professional opportunities for teachers.

-Founders of a charter school can be teaching staff members, parents with children attending schools of the district or a combination of both, as well as institutions of higher education or a private entity located within the state in conjunction with teaching staff members and parents.
+Founders of a charter school can be teaching staff members, parents with children attending schools in the district or a combination of both.
+Founders can also include institutions of higher education or private entities located within the state in conjunction with teaching staff members and parents.

-- As of September 2012, there are 86 approved charter schools currently operating in New Jersey.
+- As of September 2016, there are 88 charter schools currently operating in New Jersey.

-- As of September 2012, there are over 30,000 students enrolled in public charter schools across the state.
+- As of October 2016, there are approximately 46,000 students enrolled in public charter schools across the state.